Welcome to Robin Class!

 2024-2025 Class Information

 Miss Limer is the class teacher and Miss Culver is the teaching assistant.
-Mrs Lightfoot and Ms Rochford are in Wrens class and also support the children with their learning.
+Mrs Gregorious and Ms Rochford are in Wrens class and also support the children with their learning.

 PE